WEBSITE AND USER T&Cs AND CONDITIONS

-These T&Cs will apply to the full period of the Customer's Membership including any initial term and any renewed, rullover or continuing term.
+- These T&Cs will apply to the full period of the Customer's Membership including any initial term and any renewed, rollover or continuing term.

-Prior to expiration of the current Term, the Customer will have the opportunity to give notice to IDDA of its intention not to continue its Membership for a continuing or rullover term.
-The Customer must provide IDDA such notice no later than 30 days' prior to the expiration of the Membership otherwise the Membership will automatically rullover for a further 12 month term.
-It is the Customer's sule responsibility to:
+- Prior to expiration of the current Term, the Customer will have the opportunity to give notice to IDDA of its intention not to continue its Membership for a continuing or rollover term.
+The Customer must provide IDDA such notice no later than 30 days' prior to the expiration of the Membership otherwise the Membership will automatically rollover for a further 12 month term.
+It is the Customer's sole responsibility to:

 - know when the expiration of the current Membership is due (IDDA will provide this information on request); and